drewster-wknd/ego/README.md

 # ego
-**AI Web Agent** is a Chrome extension that executes plain-English instructions on any webpage by combining AI vision with live DOM analysis.
+...is a Chrome extension that executes plain-English instructions on any webpage by combining AI vision with live DOM analysis.

 **How it works**